 - M1 practical training after studies is limited to 6 months and is based on duration of studies (4 months in study = 1 month of practical training after studies).

-If you have additional concerns or questions about M1 status, please contact the International Center to talk with an advisor.
+If you have additional concerns or questions about M1 status, please contact the International Center to make appointment.